theopn/dotfiles/README.md

 ## Vim
 I use vanilla Vim as a light text editor, so most of the configurations were done by default settings.
-[Tokyonight](https://github.com/ghifarit53/tokyonight-vim) theme is bundled (backed up in 2022-05-26), which I found to be working great with my colorweakness and overall compitability with tmux/iTerm.
+[Tokyonight](https://github.com/ghifarit53/tokyonight-vim) theme is bundled (I commented out itallics font, which does not play well with MacOS), which I found to be working great with my colorweakness and overall compitability with tmux/iTerm.
 I am planning on utilizing netrw instead of NERDTree in the future, eleminating the need for VimPlug.
 Notable settings include
 - 2 spaces as a tab. > for the \t, ␣ for the trailing whitespace, + for the non-breaking space